See also my Professional Profile.

 I moved to Australia in 2003 and became a citizen in 2005.
 Between 2003 and 2008 I was the primary carer for my two children, although I also worked part-time as circumstances permitted, first as a philosophy and ethics tutor at the University of Notre Dame Australia, and later in Extension at the University of Western Australia.
 In 2008 I was employed as a full-time senior research officer at UWA, reporting to the Deputy Vice-Chancellor for Education.
 In this role I was the executive officer for several committees and working parties, and was closely involved in the University’s major Review of Course Structures, culminating in 2009 in the Future Framework.

 In 2011 I completed a Master of Teaching degree at UWA, and since that time I have been teaching at primary, secondary, and tertiary levels.
 I am currently working in the School of Philosophy and Theology at the University of Notre Dame Australia.
-I have been involved with the Association for Philosophy in Schools (APIS) since 2009, was Secretary from 2010 to 2014, and am Treasurer in 2018.
-I am also Secretary of the national body, the Federation of Australasian Philosophy in Schools Associations (FAPSA).
+I have been involved with the Association for Philosophy in Schools (APIS) since 2009, was Secretary from 2010 to 2014, and Treasurer in 2018.
+I was also Secretary of the national body, the Federation of Australasian Philosophy in Schools Associations (FAPSA) from 2018 to 2019.

 I maintain three blogs: